-No sooner than 48 hours after new monitor well completion, the well will be developed per UMTRA Project SOP 16.1.2 (JEG, n.d.) until the discharge is clear.
+No sooner than 48 hours after completion of each new monitor well, the well will be developed per UMTRA Project SOP 16.1.2 (JEG, n.d.) until the discharge is clear.
 The amount of water removed and approximate well yields will be recorded.
 The appropriate procedures will be followed to ensure proper disposal of development water.